Do You Need To Wear Two Masks?

 Some countries are changing their mask requirements with an eye on combating the new COVID-19 variants — though they're not explicitly recommending double-masking.
 Germany is now requiring that people wear medical-grade face masks (like N95s or surgical masks) on public transit or to grocery stores, reports The Washington Post.
 France recently followed suit, mandating that people must wear medical-grade masks or fabric masks with "Category 1" specifications, which have been proven to block at least 90% of particles, in public places, according to CNN.
 That means many cloth masks won't cut it in these countries.
 "We are not questioning the masks used up to now," Daniel Camus, a member of the High Council of Public Health in France, told France's public broadcaster.
 "But as we don't have any new weapons against the new strains, the only thing we can do is to improve the weapons we already have."

 To be clear: No one is saying cloth masks don't work at all.
 They do offer significant protection against the spread of COVID-19.
-And in the U.S., the Centers for Disease Control and Prevention recommendations around wearing face masks haven't changed: Wear a mask whenever you're in public or around anyone who's not a member of your household.
+The Public Health Agency of Canada says to wear a mask whenever you're in public or around anyone who's not a member of your household.
+As of November it recommends three-layer masks — with two layers made of cloth or linen and a third "filter layer."
+It isn't yet recommending wearing two face masks.

 Advertisement

-The CDC isn't yet recommending wearing two face masks.
-The agency does, however, recommend wearing a non-medical mask that's made up of two to three layers of fabric and has inner filter pockets.
-And if your favorite mask has one layer, or if the fabric is getting thin (because you've washed it many times), Abisola Olulade, MD, a family medicine physician based in San Diego, says that wearing two masks at once might be a smart strategy.
+Still, if your favourite mask has one layer, or if the fabric is getting thin (because you've washed it many times), Abisola Olulade, MD, a family medicine physician based in San Diego, says that wearing two masks at once might be a smart strategy.

 "If you have a face mask that’s thin, flimsy, falling apart, frayed, or if you put it up to a light and you see light coming through it, it might be helpful to wear another one on top of it," she says.
 As long as wearing two doesn't affect your breathing capabilities or fit painfully tightly, it could offer much-needed additional protection — especially if you're in any enclosed areas where social distancing may not be possible, such as taxis, grocery stores, or hair salons.
 If she had to choose, Dr. Olulade says that for now, she'd recommend wearing a single effective, two- or three-layered mask that's been approved by the CDC over wearing two, single-layered or non-approved masks.
 But in all, so long as it doesn't impair your breathing, there's nothing wrong with doubling up — and doing so may offer a little more protection.